 - hire a moped or car and explore Tuscany.
 Don't plan, just go.
 You'll find the unexpected.
 If you get to San Gimeano, go late in the afternoon when all the tourists have left.
-It's a different place. about 3 years ago
+It's a different place. over 3 years ago

 When you are in Italy, you should definitely check out some of the old ruined cities of Pompei and/or Herculaneum which got destroyed during a major volcanic eruption.